-The last point in particular is important: only positive results anchor the retro permanently and are accepted by everyone.
-Not everyone in your team will get the point of retrospectives from the start.
-You can only change a mindset of "it's useless anyway” if people can see successes.
-And if you regularly include all roles in the company.
+The last point in particular is important: only through positive results does the retro become permanently anchored and accepted by everyone.
+After all, not everyone in your team will understand the purpose of retrospectives right from the start.
+The pretext "It's useless anyway" can only be refuted if successes become visible.
+And if you regularly pick up all roles in the company.

 The don'ts arise in part from the above points.
 But further risks are lurking if the retrospectives aren’t well thought out or lead in a vague way.